delphidabbler/ddab-lib-docs/README.md

 # DelphiDabbler Code Library

-The DelphiDabbler Code Library contains various useful and re-usable Delphi components, units and IDE extensions originally published on [DelphiDabbler.com](http://www.delphidabbler.com/).
+The DelphiDabbler Code Library contains various useful and re-usable Delphi components, units and IDE extensions, arranged in sub-projects.
+All were originally published on [DelphiDabbler.com](http://www.delphidabbler.com/).

 Many of the components and classes are stable and have been in development for a number of years.
+For details of each sub-project see [this summary](Docs/Welcome.md).

 The project contains these components, classes and IDE extensions: